argoproj/argo-rollouts/docs/features/traffic-management/nginx.md

 - `canary: true` to indicate that this is the canary Ingress
 - `canary-weight: <num>` to indicate what percentage of traffic to send to the canary.
 If all traffic is routed to the stable Service, this is set to `0`

-You can provide additional annotations to add to the canary Ingress via the `additionalIngressAnnotations` field to enable features like routing by header or cookie.
+You can provide additional annotations to add to the canary Ingress via the `additionalIngressAnnotations` or `canaryIngressAnnotations` field to enable features like routing by header or cookie.

 ## Integration with Argo Rollouts